namespacelabs/examples/multitier/README.md

 Namespace injects a runtime configuration into each server.
 This allows a server to programatically consume the endpoint of its backends.

 `01-withsecrets` models the Postgres server password as a Namespace secret.
-This allows the usage of an encrypted bundle to store the secret value.
-Secret bundles can be created per server, or pinned for an entire workspace.
-For this example, we use workspace-pinning - the password is stored in `workspace.secrets`.
-You can reveal its value with `ns secrets reveal . --secret=namespacelabs.dev/examples/multitier/02-withsecrets/postgres:password` (we use an unencrypted bundle for demonstration purposes).
+For this example, we use a generated secret, since we don't care about the actual content, but only want to ensure that Postgres and our API backend use the same.

 `02-withresources` models the database as a Namespace resource.
 This has the advantage that the resource can produce a typed instance object (e.g. provide a password along with the endpoint) for the Go backend to consume.